mihaelnt/mconverter-blog/articles/convert_avif_to_jpg.md

 Lower image quality: There may be a reduction in the image quality because of different AVIF to JPG conversion and compression algorithms – though not necessarily.

 ## Key Takeaways
-In conclusion, the article has attempted to explain what is an AVIF file, [how to convert AVIF to JPG ](https://mconverter.eu/), and how to open an AVIF file with ease using an online converter.
+In conclusion, the article has attempted to explain what is an AVIF file, [how to convert AVIF to JPG](https://mconverter.eu/), and how to open an AVIF file with ease using an online converter.
 We hope you will find a good balance between the positives and downsides and consider these factors to make more informed decisions.